|Jordan's Foreign Minister [Image Source]|

 Dear Mr Safadi,

 Thank you.
-In a rare announcement as Jordan's foreign minister, you spoke publicly and for the record yesterday about how the kingdom views the US extradition request it received officially in March 2017 ["14-Mar-17: Sbarro massacre mastermind is now formally charged and her extradition is requested"].
-As you know, unofficially the US began quietly making that request four years before that, without success.
+In an exceedingly rare announcement yesterday as Jordan's foreign minister, you spoke publicly and for the record about how the kingdom views the request it received officially in March 2017 from the United States to extradite fugitive bomber Ahlam Tamimi to Washington ["14-Mar-17: Sbarro massacre mastermind is now formally charged and her extradition is requested"].

 More than most people, and for reasons related to what we lost in the Sbarro atrocity, we are aware of how willing you are to discuss Jordan's disavowal of its treaty obligations to the US in private meetings about which we have gotten reports.
 And how unwilling you are to talk about this important issue in public.
 It is quite a balancing act.